Steve Kraus joined the Cornell University College of Veterinary Medicine as head farrier, effective November 1, 2010.

 Kraus specializes in troubleshooting under-performing horses around the Finger Lakes Region of Central New York.
 His client list includes hunter/jumpers, dressage and event horses, polo, endurance, western performance, Morgans, and driving horses.
 He is the recent past president of the Western New York Farriers Association and a member of the Board of Directors for Region # 5 of the American Farriers Association.

-In the position, Kraus will assume responsibility for the work and teaching currently in progess and recruit students for the course that begins in January.
-His position will support patient needs within the Equine and Farm Animal Hospitals and the Farrier Shop, performing duties that include basic horse shoeing, corrective hoof trimming/shoeing, therapeutic methods, splint fabrication, and other relevant needs.
+In the position, Kraus will assume responsibility for the work and teaching currently in progress and recruit students for the course that begins in January.
+His position will support patient needs within the Equine and Nemo Farm Animal Hospitals and the Farrier Shop, performing duties that include basic horse shoeing, corrective hoof trimming/shoeing, therapeutic methods, splint fabrication, and other relevant needs.

 “My primary goals are to insure the continuity of the farrier program for the students (both current and incoming), as well as to meet the needs of the patients of the Cornell University Hospital for Animals,” said Kraus.
 “I also intend to bring more horses into the program, which will give the students an opportunity to practice what they’ve learned while serving horses whose hooves need attention.
 This combination will provide a great foundation of theory and practice.”